mubeeniqbal/guides/install-remix-os-on-vmware.md

 /dev/sda1 [esp] (HDD) 1024M for EFI System Partition /dev/sda2 [arch] (HDD)
 ```

-- Start by booting Arch Linux live CD.
-We are going to use it to partition the drive for GPT+UEFI.

 - Verify the boot mode
   # ls /sys/firmware/efi/efivars